rogerfarrell/Notes/inbox/notes-as-nested-heterarchies.md

 [^1]: This organization is very similar to Ben Vallack's depth-driven
     approach to Zettelkasten note taking, which notably lacks a concept of adjacent notes: <https://youtu.be/Ck4TriLMR4s?si=miwPlLnfVdkvILuP>

+A potential problem with this method is that it naturally favors vertical relationships over horizontal ones.
+This does make sense, as the relevance of vertical relationships is readily apparent.
+Horizontal relationships are far more difficult to judge.